“Bread Rocks” Make a Fun Metamorphic Rock Science Experiment

 To Make the Bread Rocks, You Will Need:

 Step 1: Layer three or more bread slices with mini marshmallows, chocolate chips, white chocolate chips, and butterscotch chips in between each layer.
 You can create the sediment layers in any manner you choose.
-If you choose to make patterns on one or more of the layers it will help you to see changes in your “rock.”
-Sketch your rock on a sheet of paper so you remember the pattern.
+If you choose to make patterns on one or more of the layers it will help you to see changes in your “rock.” Sketch your rock on a sheet of paper so you remember the pattern and it is easy to compare and see the changes.

 Step 2: Place the bread rock onto the waxed paper or foil and sit in a warm location such as outdoors on a hot day or on a stovetop.
-If you have access to a microwave, you can also heat it for a few seconds on low power.
+If you have access to a microwave, heat it for a few seconds on low power.

 Observe: Did the heat cause any changes in the bread rock?
 Did the marshmallows or chocolate chips begin to melt and change from their original state?